-12. Beginning in at least the end of 2013 and continuing for months thereafter, Defendant USCI caused mass transmissions of wireless spam to the cell phones of what they apparently hoped were potential customers of Defendant's charter bus and limo services.
+19. Beginning in at least the end of 2013, while Plaintiff's telephone number was on the National Do Not Call Registry, and continuing for months thereafter, Defendant USCI caused mass transmissions of wireless spam to the cell phones of what they apparently hoped were potential customers of Defendant's charter bus and limo services.